- What is Ethical Hacking?

 High Demand and Job Security

 A high demand exists for ethical hackers in industry because of the increasing volume and impact of cyberattacks.
 Additionally, a report from CyberSeek shows that over 1.1 million cybersecurity job openings become available in the United States annually.
 Shortages are still worldwide, with 700,000 unfilled roles in cybersecurity.
-Ethical hackers considered a rarity given their specialized skill set, could exploit this technological know-how-hunger.
+Ethical hackers, considered a rarity given their specialized skill set, could exploit this technological know-how hunger.
 Naturally, people who possess the talents of an ethical hacker will be able to benefit from immense job security and a wide range of career opportunities.
 Additionally, it’s very recession-resistant because people will always value security even in an economic crisis.

 Cross-Industry Opportunities

-Ethical hacking is different from the rest as ethical hackers can apply their skills to any sector, irrespective of whether they are cornered to a particular domain or not.
+Ethical hacking is different from the rest as ethical hackers can apply their skills to any sector, irrespective of whether they are confined to a particular domain or not.
 Ethical hackers can now find employment in various industries: finance, healthcare, retail, government, and many more.
 This variability enables exciting mastery of different functional business areas.

 These specialists witness the “inside business” and focus on undertakings influencing a variety of organizations.
 They can be used to apply to industries or issues they care about and change influential companies.